Textualize/textual/docs/how-to/package-with-hatch.md

 ### Got existing code?

 The `hatch new` command assumes you are starting from scratch.
-If you have existing code you can navigate to your directory and run the following command:
+If you have existing code you would like to package, navigate to your directory and run the following command:

 ```
 hatch new --init <YOUR PROJECT NAME>